SU-SWS/decanter-web/content/_pages/brand-design-elements-typography.md

 ### Source Sans Pro

 Source Sans Pro is our primary sans-serif font.
-It should be used in unit signatures alongside the Stanford wordmark and should be used as the primary sans-serif font in your print, web and social media communications.
-For situations where Source Sans cannot be used, use News Gothic or Gill Sans as fallback fonts.
+It should be used in headings and body text as the primary sans-serif font on your website.

 <section class="typography">
 <h3>The quick brown fox jumps over the lazy dog</h3>